cage1016/cage1016.github.io/zh-tw/posts/deploy-gokit-todo-to-gae-with-cloud-build-from-github-repo/index.md

-# Deploy Gokit Todo to Gae With Cloud Build From Github Repo
+# Deploy Gokit Todo to GAE With Cloud Build From Github Repo

 <!--more-->